peridot-php/peridot-scope-example/README.md

 ##Running the tests

 You will need a selenium server running, and you will want to run the `web` directory.
+Thankfully, running selenium is a snap using [webdriver-manager](https://github.com/peridot-php/webdriver-manager).
 From the project root:

 ```
-$ java -jar selenium-server-standalone-2.43.1.jar
+$ vendor/bin/manager start
 ```

 then fire up the built-in PHP server: